andr3wmac/ToyRaygun/README.md

 # What is it?

-A personal project to learn the differences between DirectX 12, Metal, and Vulkan raytracing APIs by abstracting them into a simple toy raytracer.
+A fun project to learn the differences between DirectX 12, Metal, and Vulkan raytracing APIs by abstracting them into a simple toy raytracer.

 # Features

 - DirectX12
 - Metal
-- Runtime Shader Compilation
+- Runtime shader compilation
-- Cornell Box Demo Scene
+- Cornell Box demo scene
 - SDL2 window and input
 - Direct lighting with shadows
+- Multi-bounce lighting on Metal

 # Planned Features

 - Vulkan
-- Generate shaders for all platforms from single source.
+- Generate shaders for all platforms from single source
-- Multi bounce lighting
+- Multi-bounce lighting on all APIs
 - OBJ and Texture support

-# Tech
+# Dependencies

 - [bx](https://github.com/bkaradzic/bx) as base library for math, etc.
 - [SDL2](https://www.libsdl.org/) for windowing and input.